The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 Although UK insurers also issue cluster policies, offshore bonds are frequently sold in this form.

-A common reason for having cluster policies is so an individual can fine-tune his disposals to make best use of his tax bands, or other reliefs and exemptions.
-For instance, in a year when there was some headroom under the 40% threshold, he might cash in a small number of bonds and take the chargeable gain.
+A common reason for having cluster policies is so a policyholder can fine-tune their disposals to make best use of their tax bands, or other reliefs and exemptions.
+For instance, in a year when there was some headroom under the higher rate threshold, the policyholder might cash in a small number of bonds and take the chargeable gain.

 However, cluster policies need particular care.
-If the individual takes 5% per annum, it is important to check that he has taken 5% of each bond: sometimes the insurer simply cancels 5% of the total bonds, triggering maturity gains on all of them.
+If the policyholder takes 5% per annum, it is important to check that they have taken 5% of each bond: sometimes the insurer simply cancels 5% of the total bonds, triggering maturity gains on all of them.
 This may be the result of incorrect or unclear instructions from the policyholder, or an administrative mistake by the insurer.
-The taxpayer may wish to check what instructions were given.
+The policyholder may wish to check what instructions were given.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.